lvlrSajjad/electron-player/README.md

 <li>Play the video just by one click on the list item in small size for preview</li>
 <li>Play full screen also</li>
 <li>Search Quickly Between thousands of file</li>
+<li>You can see Full Info of movie by just clicking on info icon on the list</li>
 <li>Can show the list of folder's files / play the file just by drag/drop , normal selection window , from context menu</li>
 </ol>